 Traditional biomass cookstoves are harmful for health.
 In 2012, 4.3 million deaths (7.7 percent of all deaths) were attributable to household indoor air pollution (WHO 2014).
 Respiratory infections are the single largest cause of death in low-income countries, and indoor air pollution is among the largest risk factors for these infections.
-According to the World Bank's Kenya Country Environmental Analysis (2019), "approximately 70 percent of Kenyan households [burn] biomass for cooking and heating," and "Those who cook inside with poor ventilation have 400-600 $\mu g/m^3$ average annual concentration of PM2.5 in their household.
-These levels are extremely high: the same report notes exposure to PM2.5 concentrations above 100 $\mu g/m^3$ are "unhealthy" and above 300 $\mu g/m^3$ are "hazardous."
+According to the World Bank's Kenya Country Environmental Analysis (2019), "approximately 70 percent of Kenyan households [burn] biomass for cooking and heating," and "Those who cook inside with poor ventilation have 400- $600 \mu g/m^3$ average annual concentration of PM2.5 in their household."
+These levels are extremely high: the same report notes that exposure to PM2.5 concentrations above $100 \mu g/m^3$ is "unhealthy" and above $300 \mu g/m^3$ is "hazardous."
+Household air pollution has been positively associated with asthma, acute respiratory infection in adults and children, chronic obstructive pulmonary disease, lung cancer, and tuberculosis; cerebrovascular disease and ischaemic heart disease; and low birthweight and stillbirth; as well as with under-5, respiratory, and cardiovascular mortality (Lee et al., 2020).
+A large literature in public health investigating the potential health benefits from improved cooking technologies finds that they can reduce respiratory and ocular symptoms and may reduce chronic obstructive pulmonary disease (COPD) risk among women (Thakur et al., 2018).

-A large literature in public health investigates the potential health benefits from improved cooking technologies.
 However, this evidence is far from conclusive or complete.
-In a recent metaanalysis published in Lancet Global Health, Lee et al. (2020) identify 476 studies on air pollution exposure and health outcomes.
-Only seven are randomized controlled trials.1 They conclude, "Our analysis further highlights the urgent need for clinical trials evaluating cleaner fuel interventions on health outcomes to underpin evidence-based policy and decision making."
+In a recent meta-analysis published in Lancet Global Health, Lee et al. (2020) identify 476 studies on air pollution exposure and health outcomes.
+Only seven are randomized controlled trials.
+They conclude, "Our analysis further highlights the urgent need for clinical trials evaluating cleaner fuel interventions on health outcomes to underpin evidence-based policy and decision making."
 In another recent systematic review and meta-analysis, Thakur et al. (2018) use a broader methodology to identify 21 papers on RCTs.
 They conclude, "Several knowledge gaps remain in understanding the health impact of improved cookstoves.
 Whereas many studies have evaluated their impact on [household air pollution] indicators, more work is needed to quantify the potential health benefits."
 However, they note that many of these papers "originate from the same studies, in particular many reports described various findings from a large-scale RCT conducted in rural Guatemala (RESPIRE)," RESPIRE was implemented among a poor, rural Mayan community residing in a western highland region of Guatemala in 2002-2005 and results were presented in for example McCracken et al. (2007), Smith et al. (2011), and Smith-Sivertsen et al. (2009).